-In addition, these proposals also avoid the potential pitfall of adopting a 'onesize-fits-all' approach.
-On the contrary, these rules encourage cooperation, giving the flexibility needed to accommodate procedural variations and parties' modifications.
+In addition, these proposals also avoid the potential pitfall of adopting a "one-size-fits-all" approach.
+On the contrary, these rules encourage cooperation, giving the flexibility needed to accommodate procedural variations and modifications by the parties.

 While all of these proposals generally seek to address the same problems, they differ in approach.
-The Benson checklist is a radically different approach and can be used immediately without waiting for the resolution of the discussion of ethical codes, a process that will surely take years It might be worthwhile for a few Tribunals to experiment with utilizing the checklist in an appropriate case.
-Reports on the success of the process, or its lack of success, should be shared with the arbitration community.
+The Benson Checklist is a radically different approach and can be used immediately without waiting for the resolution of the discussion of ethical codes, a process that will surely take years.
+It might be worthwhile for a few tribunals to experiment with using the checklist in an appropriate case.
+Reports on the success of the process, or its lack of success, could be shared with the arbitration community.